-A: Yes, Beaver Brokerage Inc. has a US PO Box for letter mail and a Physical/ street address for parcel shipments.
+A: Yes, Beaver Brokerage Inc. has a US address for parcel shipments.

-A: You can ship to our PO Box or our Street address:
+A: You can ship to our US address:

 Letter Mail: Please advise our office where to forward once received, then have your mail sent to: